Fa8tality/Getting_and_Cleaning_Data/README.md

     https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+## run_analysis.R
-## run_analysis.R that creates the tidy data set "tidy_measurements.txt"
+   creates the tidy data set "tidy_measurements.txt"

 The run_analysis.R script is a non-parameter script and does the following:
   1. Merges the training and the test sets to create one data set.
   2. Extracts only the measurements on the mean and standard deviation for each measurement.